advayk/Research-Zeckendorf-BBP/README.md

 # Zeckendorf-BBP
+An optimization of the Bailey–Borwein–Plouffe formula(BBP) algorithm by using the Zeckendorf theorem.

+Addationally, the proposed method is also implemented to compute e.

-An optimized BBP algorithm using the Zeckendorf theorem.
-Paper and poster in current progress.
+Paper and poster are in current progress.